This page includes all Shine On Solar PV terms and conditions of sale, our service and product warranty and our complaints handling procedure

 (e) not register or commit to the register of a financial statement or financing change statement in respect of the Products, in favour of a third party, without the Company’s prior written consent.

-11.4 The Company and the Customer agree that no information (as defined in Section 275(1) of the PPSA) will be provided to an interested person or person requested by an interested person.
-This clause 11.4 may be waived by providing prior written notice to the Company authorising the disclosure of the above information to a specified party.
+12.7.
+The Company and the Customer agree that no information as referred to in Section 275(1) of the PPSA will be provided to an interested person or person requested by an interested person.
+This clause 12.7 may be waived by providing prior written notice to the Company authorising the disclosure of the above information to a specified party.

-11.5 In the event that the Agreement is subject to Chapter 4 of the PPSA:
+12.8.
+In the event that the Agreement is subject to Chapter 4 of the PPSA, the Company and the Customer agree that:

 (a) the Services to be performed under the Agreement will be performed with reasonable care and skill in accordance with any specifications; and